lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 Their functions don't differ that much from their CPU counterparts, other than the fact that they are optimized for their graphics related workloads and the fact that the cores are not of the general purpose kind.
 This makes it impossible for a GPU to perform certain tasks, like running an operating system.

+###### NVIDIA

+There are many vendors of GPU's ([AMD](https://www.amd.com/en), [NVIDIA](https://www.nvidia.com/en-us/), [Intel](https://www.intel.com/content/www/us/en/homepage.html), [Imagination Technologies](https://www.imgtec.com/)), most of which have products capable of some sort of compute support via [OpenCL](https://www.khronos.org/opencl/).
+OpenCL stands for Open Compute Language and is a fully open source and portable framework for compute on CPU's and GPU's.
+The main competitor of OpenCL is [CUDA](https://en.wikipedia.org/wiki/CUDA), which is proprietary to NVIDIA.

+CUDA is somewhat older than OpenCL and had a mature implementation before OpenCL, allowing CUDA to develop a head start with respect to the development of a GPGPU compute ecosystem.
+Combined with the very large dedicated graphics card market share of NVIDIA, results in CUDA being a dominant force in the GPGPU compute world.
+The most obvious disadvantage of this situation is vendor lock-in in NVIDIA's favor.

+Many of the topics that will be discussed are manufacturer agnostic, but certain aspects like hardware design specifics and programming models are manufacturer specific.
+This text will try to be as generic as possible, but uses NVIDIA product as a baseline.

 ##### ISA and IR

 The instruction set architecture of a CPU is one of its most defining aspects.
 The same goes for GPU's, but the effect on the end user is much less severe.